Klaudia-J-00/Doodle-Authentication/README.md

 # Doodle-Authentication
-This application is a doodle-based authentication system where users can register and log in by p roviding a username, password, and a doodle (either drawn or uploaded).
+This application is a doodle-based authentication system where users can register and log in by providing a username, password, and a doodle (either drawn or uploaded).
 The application uses a trained MobileNet model to classify doodles for user authentication.

 --------
 #### Author: Klaudia Jędryszczak